-Beatrice (Culleton) Mosoinier, co-manager of the “Neechi Niche” arts store and cultural centre; celebrated Aboriginal author.
+Beatrice (Culleton) Mosoinier, director of the “Neechi Niche” arts store and cultural centre; celebrated Aboriginal author.

 Rhian Brynjolson, artist, illustrator and teacher; coordinated the arts store/centre work group.

-Russ Rothney, General Manager and Neechi Commons Project Manager; previously Community Economic Development Manager with Assiniboine Credit Union.
+Russ Rothney, Treasurer; previously Neechi Commons Project Manager and, before that, Community Economic Development Manager, Assiniboine Credit Union.

-Iain Brynjolson, Produce Manager; Food for Folks organizer; former supervisor at the The Forks produce store.
+Iain Brynjolson, Produce Manager; founding member of Food for Folks; former supervisor at the The Forks produce store.

-Nanette McKay, coordinated the Foods Services Work Group; passionate chef; seasoned community development worker.
+Nanette McKay, coordinated the Foods Services Work Group; senior policy advisor, All Nations Coordinated Response Network (ANCR).

 Lisa Anderson, Senior Human Resources Consultant, Investors Group, and former Manager of Employment and Diversity, Assiniboine Credit Union.

-Dennis Lewycky, labour, communications and community development specialist, and Executive Director of the Social Planning Council of Winnipeg.
+Dennis Lewycky, labour, communications and community development specialist; former Executive Director of the Social Planning Council of Winnipeg.